Nepal Television

-Nepal Television (नेपाल टेलिभिजन), shortened to NTV is the Nepalese national public state-controlled television broadcaster.
+Nepal Television (नेपाल टेलिभिजन), shortened to NTV is the Nepali national public state-controlled television broadcaster.
+It's accessible in four languages.
 It is the oldest and most watched television channel in Nepal.
 The news broadcast at 8:00 PM is the channel's most popular show, followed by comedy programmes such as Sakkigoni, Mundre Ko Comedy Club and Meri Bassai.

-It also has four sister channels, NTV PLUS, NTV News, NTV Kohalpur and NTV Itahari, all owned by the Nepalese government.
+It also has four sister channels, NTV PLUS, NTV News, NTV Kohalpur and NTV Itahari, all owned by the Nepali government.
 The network started broadcasting in HD from 31 January 2019.

-Several attempts are being made by media stakeholders to convert and transform NTV into a truly Public Service Broadcasting (PSB) entity.
-NTV, being currently owned by the government, has lost its editorial independence and is blamed for continuously being a government mouthpiece.
-As the country's oldest television channel, a need for transforming its operation into the hands of the public is realized by media experts in Nepal.
-Mr. Nir Shah was the first chairman.
+Several attempts are being made by media stakeholders to convert and transform NTV into a truly public broadcasting entity.
+NTV, being currently owned by the government, has lost its editorial independence and is accused of being a government mouthpiece.
+Nir Shah was the first chairman.